meeehdi-dev/bropilot.nvim/README.md

 - `model` is a string (e.g. "codellama:7b-code" or "codegemma:2b-code")
 - `prompt` is an object defining the prefix, suffix and middle keywords for FIM
+- `max_blocks` is a number that limits the suggested blocks count (-1 for unlimited)
 - `debounce` is a number in milliseconds
 - `auto_pull` is a boolean that allows bro to pull the model if not listed in ollama api